Todmount/wicca/README.md

-# WCLC: Framework for Wavelet Compressed Large-Image Classification
+# WICCA : Wavelet-based Image Compression & Classification Analysis.
 *A framework for exploring wavelet compression effects on image classification.*

 ## 📌 Overview
-WCLC (Wavelet Compressed Large-image Classification) is a research-driven framework that investigates how wavelet-based image compression affects classification performance.
+WICCA is a research-driven framework that investigates how wavelet-based image compression affects classification performance.
 The primary focus is on reducing high-resolution images (>2000px) into compact representations while maintaining classification accuracy.
 Currently, the framework is centered on Haar wavelet compression.

 ## 🎯 Project Goals
 ### 🌍 Global Goal